 Geoff told Jay that no matter what, he and Stephen would look after him and help him, and that he wasn’t going anywhere.

-Since then Jay has thrived.
-He went to what Geoff describes as an excellent primary school that put strategies in place to help him do well, and is now at senior school where he is achieving good grades and happy: a long way from when he arrived and would hide under the table rather than complete any school work.
+Since then, Jay has thrived.
+He went to what Geoff describes as an excellent primary school that put strategies in place to help him do well, and he is now at senior school where he is achieving good grades and happy; a long way from when he arrived and would hide under the table rather than complete any school work.
 He also plays hockey for his county, does martial arts and is a leader in the Scouts.

 Although Geoff and Stephen had set out to do short term foster care, in May 2017 they asked for and were granted legal recognition that they were Jay’s permanent carers.
 The certificate is displayed proudly next to photographs of Jay taken at home and on family holidays.